minnukota381/quantum-computing-workshop-site/README.md

 - **Convener Section**: Provides details about the workshop and its objectives.
 - **About Section**: Lists the topics that will be covered during the workshop.
 - **Registration Section**: Provides details on the registration period, fees, and bank details for payment.
+- **GIF Section**: A captivating section showcasing a collection of animated GIFs related to quantum computing, with smooth scrolling and navigation buttons for an enhanced user experience.
+- **Responsive Design**: The website is fully responsive and works on various devices, ensuring a seamless user experience on desktops, tablets, and mobile phones.
+- **Smooth Scrolling**: Implemented smooth scrolling for internal links to enhance navigation.
+- **Animations**: Added animations to various elements for a more engaging user experience.

 ## Setup